boglarkasebestyen/javascriptmas2023/README.md

 ![](https://raw.githubusercontent.com/boglarkasebestyen/javascriptmas2023/main/adventCalendar2023.jpg)

-JavaScriptmas is a 24-day long, daily coding challenge in JavaScript, organized by the Norwegian online coding school, [Scrimba](https://scrimba.com/), starting from December 1st until December 24th.
+JavaScriptmas is a 24-day long, daily coding challenge in JavaScript (with some HTML and CSS), organized by the Norwegian online coding school, [Scrimba](https://scrimba.com/), starting from December 1st until December 24th.

 In this repository I'm committing all of my solutions to this year's exercises.
 2021's submissions can be viewed [here](https://github.com/boglarkasebestyen/javascriptmas2021) (I skipped 2022).